hackclub/hackclub/workshops/platformer/README.md

 ### Displaying Score

 Now we'll need to display the score during the game.
 We can use `text()` and position it relative to the camera.
-Type the following beneath the line that increments `score`, within `draw()`:
+Type the following beneath the line that increments `score`, near the end of `draw()`, like this:

 ```js
 score = score + 1;